Microservices

 This follows Conway’s Law, which observes that systems mirror the communication structure of the organizations that build them.
 If you want services to be independent, the teams must be independent, and the cleanest mapping is one team owning a coherent set of services that together deliver a business capability.

-A useful inversion of Conway’s Law is the deliberate one: design the team boundaries you want first, then let the service boundaries follow.
+A useful inversion of Conway’s Law is the deliberate one, often called the Inverse Conway Maneuver: design the team boundaries you want first, then let the service boundaries follow.
 The org chart and the architecture are the same diagram.

 What is the biggest sign of a bad service boundary?